TEXTILES, NATURE & ARCHAEOLOGY

 WOVEN POETRY OF THE MAYA

-INCLUSIONS: All taxes, breakfasts, private transportation, bilingual guided services with a Licensed National Guide, an experienced art dealer with background in indigenous arts & narratives.
-All entrance fees and activities are included, unless otherwise noted.
-Tips for luggage handlers and hotel staff are included.
+INCLUSIONS: All taxes, hotels (double occupancy), breakfasts, entrance fees (unless optional), workshops, private transportation, bilingual guided services, tips for luggage handlers and hotel staff.
 Tips for your team leaders are discretionary and appreciated.

 Hotels are based on double occupancy, but we will try our best to match you with a roommate if you are travelling solo.
 In some cases, this may not be possible, depending on the room configurations.
 We will confirm the price for everyone before accepting deposits.